-Who are you? how did all this start?
+Who are you? how did this start?
 And why?

 A little background...